iamkyoungdong/mathematics/README.md

 # mathematics
----
 This repository is about mathematics and optimization.
 Please let me know if there are any errors.

 Each folder contains the following contents.
--Basic_Operation: Optimization of mathematics operation.
+- # Basic_Operation: Optimization of mathematics operation.